Brain Age: Concentration Training: Gameplay

 There are 3 types of training modes: Devilish Training, Supplemental Training, and Brain Training.
 Unlike past installments, the 3DS is held in its standard position, rather than sideways (except for Relaxation Mode).
 The player utilizes the handheld's touchscreen and microphone to perform training and minigames.

 In the training mode for the player's working memory, Devilish Training, the player is assigned with a training exercise for 5 minutes.
 In the exercises, the difficulty is adjusted to match the player's efforts.
 The difficulty level goes up if the player completes the routine with 85% or more correct, or if both questions are answered correctly.
-The difficulty level remains the same if the player receives between 84-66% correct, or if only one of the questions were answered correctly.
+The difficulty level remains the same if the player receives between 84 and 66% correct, or if only one of the questions were answered correctly.
 The difficulty level decreases if the player receives 65% or less correct, or if both questions were answered incorrectly.
 In this and all other modes, new content is unlocked gradually as a reward for players returning to the game on subsequent days.

 In Supplemental Training, the player completes exercises from the previous Brain Age installments.
 Unlike Devilish Training, the exercises have the vague aim of improving mental facilities and decreasing the player's "mental age."

 In Brain Training, the exercises come in the form of either traditional games, such as Klondike Solitaire, Spider Solitaire, and Mahjong, as well as some exercises returning from the past Brain Age installments.

 The game also added Relaxation Mode which allows the player's brain to take a break after training.
 They include 3 games: Blob Blast and Germ Buster (inspired by Wario's Woods and Dr. Mario respectively), and Music Appreciation, which lets players listen to relaxing music and the rest of the game's soundtrack.